We’ve put this guide together to identify what might be some of the biggest or most common problems dog owners might face.

 During the puppy stage, some problems that might arise might be:

-- The puppy may try to tear up and bite items around the house (shoes, electrical cords, clothes, and so on) whilst they are exploring and learning proper non-destructive behaviors
+The puppy may try to tear up and chew items around the house (shoes, electrical cords, clothes, and so on) whilst they are exploring and learning proper non-destructive behaviors.
+You’ll have to puppy proof your house and yard if you want to protect your puppy and also your possessions

 During the adolescent stage, some problems that might arise might be: